Prabalsingh00y/M2_EmbSys/Case Study/Washing Machine/readme.md

 ##  Control Panel
 Washing machine has three main settings: agitation, length, and temperature.
 These are the main features your machine has which allow you to tailor your wash to the fabrics you’re cleaning.
-  -Setting Agitation
+  - Setting Agitation
-  -setting Length
+  - setting Length
-  -Setting Tmperature
+  - Setting Tmperature
-  -Digital display
+  - Digital display
-  -time Dealy
+  - time Dealy
-  -Load Detection
+  - Load Detection